-- 1 The TNC positions the tool in the spindle axis at rapid traverse FMAX to the entered setup clearance above the workpiece surface. - 2 Then the TNC moves the tool at the defined positioning feed rate to the setup clearance above the deepened starting point and switches on the drilling speed (M3) and the coolant.
+- 1 The TNC positions the tool in the tool axis at rapid traverse FMAX to the programmed set-up clearance above the workpiece surface. - 2 Then the TNC moves the tool at the defined positioning feed rate to the set-up clearance above the deepened starting point and activates the drilling speed (M3) and the coolant.
 The approach motion is executed at the direction of rotation defined in the cycle, with clockwise, counterclockwise or stationary spindle. - 3 The tool drills to the entered drilling depth or, if defined so, to the entered dwell depth, at the programmed feed rate F. - 4 If programmed, the tool remains at the hole bottom for chip breaking.
-Then the TNC switches off the coolant and resets the drilling speed to the value defined for retraction. - 5 After the dwell time at the hole bottom, the tool is retracted to the setup clearance at the retraction feed rate.
-If programmed, the tool moves to the 2nd setup clearance at FMAX.
+Then the TNC switches off the coolant and resets the drilling speed to the value defined for retraction. - 5 After the dwell time at the hole bottom, the tool is retracted to the set-up clearance at the retraction feed rate.
+If programmed, the tool moves to the 2nd set-up clearance at FMAX.

-Program a positioning block for the starting point (hole center) in the working plane with radius compensation ${\bf R0}.$
+Program a positioning block for the starting point (hole center) in the working plane with radius compensation ${\bf R0}$ .